James Ravilious: Photography

 Inspired by an exhibition of the work of French photographer Henri Cartier-Bresson, Ravilious took up photography shortly after moving with his wife to Devon in the 1970s.
 He was asked to contribute work to the Beaford Archive, a means of documenting images to show the lifestyle associated with a small area of North Devon.
 What began as a short-term project turned into a 17-year quest.
 Ravilious made some 80,000 black and white images for Beaford Arts, and preserved some 5,000 old photographs of the area.
 The archive is an internationally important collection.
 An exhibition of his work The English Countryside was shown at Royal Photographic Society's Octagon exhibition space in 1981.

 Personal life

 In 1970 Ravilious married Caroline (known as Robin) Whistler, daughter of glass-engraver and poet Laurence Whistler.
 They had two children and collaborated on books together.

-James Ravilious died age 60 on 29 September 1999.
+James Ravilious died of lymphoma aged 60 on 29 September 1999.